Unpolarized GPDs at small $x$ and non-zero skewness: Effects of skewness in high energy exclusive processes and GPDs

 (For brevity, we suppress the dependence on the renormalization scale $Q^2$ in all terms here and below.)
 This $R_g$ parameter is usually determined from GPD models and allows one to approximate the gluon GPD $H_g$ at small-$x$ and small-$\xi$ if the gluon PDF $f_g$ is known.
 Indeed, one can argue based on an expansion of the conformal moments of the GPDs at small-$\xi$ \cite{Shuvaev:1999ce,Martin:2008gqx} that this ratio is generically greater than one.
 Taking into account the evolution of the GPDs at small-$x$ and small-$\xi$ outside of the saturation regime, we find that a similar ratio,

 is less than or equal to one.
+(Here $\alpha_P - 1 = \frac{4 \as N_c}{\pi} \, \ln 2$ is the BFKL pomeron intercept in the LLA.)
 This is not in conflict with the phenomenological results: firstly because we do not account for non-perturbative effects in the initial condition of the dipole amplitude, and secondly because this asymptotic solution for the GPD only holds for $|x| \ll |\xi|$ or $|x| \gg |\xi|$ while the ratio $R_g$ usually employed in phenomenology is taken at exactly $|x| = |\xi|$.
 However, it is quite interesting to note that resumming the leading logarithms in $x$ and $\xi$ seems to yield a very different behavior from the resummation of leading logarithms in $Q^2$ for the ratio $R_g$, with our $R (x,\xi) \ll 1$ deep in the ERBL region, $|x| \ll |\xi|$.